formerly Practical Course Optimal Control [MW2225]

 Details

-Content / Educational Objectives The practical course on optimal control gives practical insight in the methods and implementation of optimal control problems for engineering applications.
-The optimal control problems are implemented and solved in the MATLAB development environment.
-The course is divided into the following lectures:
+The practical course on optimal control gives practical insight in the methods and implementation of optimal control problems for engineering applications.
+The optimal control problems are implemented and solved in the Matlab development environment.
+The course comprises the following topics:

 • basic flight dynamics modeling